-Even if your bathroom has no mould it is normally the main source of moisture build up in the home, due to hot water and steam from baths and showers.
+Bathrooms are usually the main source of moisture build up in the home, due to hot water and steam from baths and showers.
 When a window is opened, the moisture naturally goes to the coldest area in the property and condensates there.

 - Avoid drying clothes over radiators or in un-ventilated rooms.
 Drying clothes outside is better.

 - Open all window trickle ventilators if installed